Mr-Sushant/VenueRental/README.md

 ## My Approach

-I would use take the input from user in the form of start and end time of the booking of the venue and the venue id in the form of an array of structure.
-My structure would be as follows :
+I would use take the input from user in the form of start and end time of the booking of the venue and the venue id in the form of an vector of class.
+My class would be as follows :

-`struct venueBook {
+`class venueBook {
     int id;
     int start, end;
     string aadhar;